Moving to Denmark

 4. Decide what you want to bring and what you wish to sell or store.
 Homes in Denmark are much smaller than a home in the US, so big furniture may not fit so well in your home.
 Also the more you ship or freight over the more expensive it costs.
 See our list below of items that we recommend you bring and what to leave behind.

 One MAJOR thing to consider is your pets.
 Leaving your loved pets behind is a very hard thing to do, but there are worse things to do to them, like 6 months to 1 year quarantines.
 Learn more about bringing your pets to Denmark.
+5. Research your electrical appliances.
+In Denmark appliances run on 220v/ 50Hz and the plug is a 2 round plug.
+The TV format is PAL.
+You can use plug adaptors and convertors.
+If you decide to use convertors, check out prices at home and abroad before arriving.
+Convertors in Denmark are very expensive compared to buying in the US or Britain.

 Tip: When moving to Denmark, remember things are more expensive in Denmark, but balance what you have to pay for the shipping of items against buying new items.
 There are many ways to buy things second hand from other expats that are leaving.
 You can also check out QXL, Craigs List, Listica or KRAKS.
 They all have used items for sale.
 Plus Danish life is also a bit simpler and you may not need all the appliances which you are accustomed to.